vicjomaa/QuizzGame/README.md

 **References:**
 https://gameoftheyear.withgoogle.com/

+---

 **>> Tasks**
-Create github
+~~Create github
 Define functions, variables, classes
 Function to extract info from csv
 Code simple quiz UI intro
 Code simple quiz UI questions
-Function to select a question from the csv and display it in the UI
+Function to select a question from the csv and display it in the UI~~
 Function check if the answer is correct or not and increase the score
 Function to go to the next question and count the number of questions